Glory-AI/Data_Analysis_ProjectRepo/README.md

   The health cost data used for this project can be found [here](https://www.kaggle.com/datasets)

   - ## Data Cleaning
-  The dataset was filtered through to check for blanks and outliers.
+  The dataset was filtered through to check for missing data and outliers which can be seen in the data filtering file.
+  I also checked for duplicates using conditional formatting on excel.